OCA/account-payment/account_payment_return/readme/USAGE.rst

 #.
-Go to Invoicing > Sales > Customer Payment Returns, and create a new
+Go to Invoicing > Customers > Customer Payment Returns, and create a new
    record, register on each line a paid (reconciled) receivable journal item, and input the amount that is going to be returned.